mnx1y/Sn0wf4ll/README.md

 Future plans include: getting rid of QiLin and implementing everything i need open-source, (already made progress!), fix remounting for 11.3.x (I guess I have no other choice rather than wait for QiLin/LiberiOS/Electra)

-Credits to: Ian Beer for empty_list and mach_portal, Jonathan Levin for amfid patch, Jonathan Seals for find_kernel_base, Electra Team (especially stek29) and PsychoTea (@iBSparkes), 1GamerDev for reliability improvements
+Credits: Uses jakeashacks empty_list fork and makes use of files from LycaJB and other jailbreaks not publicly released Ian Beer for empty_list and mach_portal, Jonathan Levin for amfid patch, Jonathan Seals for find_kernel_base, Electra Team (especially stek29) and PsychoTea (@iBSparkes), 1GamerDev for reliability improvements